FActScore: Fine-grained Atomic Evaluation of Factual Precision in Long Form Text Generation: Estimating for Automatic Evaluation

 \section{Estimating \ours\ for Automatic Evaluation}

-Human evaluation of factual precision is costly (\$4 per generation)~\citep{bohnet2022attributed,krishna-etal-2023-longeval} because validating every atomic fact against a large knowledge source is time-consuming and one generation contains many (26--41) atomic facts.
+Human evaluation of factual precision is costly (\$4 per generation)~\citep{bohnet2022attributed,krishna-etal-2023-longeval} because validating every atomic fact against a large knowledge source is time-consuming, and one generation contains many (26--41) atomic facts.
 This prevents LM developers and practitioners from evaluating the factual precision in long-form generation of a new \subjectLM{} at scale.
-It is ideal to have a system that automates this process, ideally without any dependency on a \subjectLM{}.
 In this context, we introduce a model that \textbf{estimates} \ours.
 This estimator takes a set of generations and automatically computes a \ours, and can be applied to any \subjectLM.

 We describe our model (Section~\ref{subsec:models-validation}) and demonstrate its accuracy against human evaluation (Section~\ref{subsec:models-validation-result}). \ours\ estimated by our model is then used to evaluate twelve LMs (Section~\ref{sec:eval-new-lms}).